 Well done!
 Your team regularly goes the extra mile.
 It is likely you have a strong rapport with your customers and that you foresee problems before they arise.
 You probably provide a service that customers cherish and that competitors envy.
 However, you'd be wise to keep looking for ways to improve, so read on for some great tips.

-We based our quiz questions on five areas that are critical to good customer service, summarized in the RATER model: Reliability, Assurance, Tangibles, Empathy, and Responsiveness.
-Work through each area with your team and see your customer satisfaction levels soar!
+We based our quiz questions on five areas that are critical to good customer service.
+These are summarized in The RATER Model as Reliability, Assurance, Tangibles, Empathy, and Responsiveness.
+Work through each area with your team and watch your customer satisfaction levels soar!

 (Questions 6, 7, 12, 13, 14)Your score is 0 out of 0

 Your team's purpose is to help your organization deliver on its promise to customers.
 So if you don't "come up with the goods," you'll be letting them down at the most basic level.
 They won't be able to trust your team or the business, and they certainly won't be happy.